Noncollapsed degeneration of Einstein 4-manifolds II: Resolution of the Einstein equation modulo obstructions

-However, some of these tensors cannot appear in our developments because they are not trace-free or in divergence-free gauge. \begin{lem} On $\mathbb{R}^4\slash\Gamma$ for $\Gamma\neq \{e\}$, there is no harmonic homogeneous $2$-tensor whose coefficients are of order $-2$ or $-3$ in divergence-free gauge. \end{lem} \begin{proof} A harmonic homogeneous $2$-tensor $h$ with coefficients of order $-2$ or $-3$ satisfying $tr(h)=0$ on $\mathbb{R}^4\slash\Gamma$ pulls back on $\mathbb{R}^4$ as a matrix whose coefficients are homogeneous harmonic functions.
+However, some of these tensors cannot appear in our developments because they are not trace-free or in divergence-free gauge on our nontrivial quotient of $\mathbb{R}^4\slash\Gamma$. \begin{lem}[{\cite[Proposition 4.65]{ct}}] On $\mathbb{R}^4\slash\Gamma$ for $\Gamma\neq \{e\}$, there is no harmonic homogeneous symmetric $2$-tensor whose coefficients are of order $1$, $-2$ or $-3$ in divergence-free gauge. \end{lem}